tkataras/Automatic-Cell-Counting-with-TWS/README.md

 Each folder must only contain images or hand counts, with the exception of the Weka Output Counted folder, in which classifier subfolders will include calculation data files.
 At present, two experimental conditions, denoted in the genotypes.csv files, are expected.

-When running the program again with a new set of images, classifiers, etc. you will want to remove all the inputted files and folders generated by the program so that the file architecture is the same as it was when downloaded from github.
+When running the program again with a new set of images, classifiers, etc. you will want to remove all the folders generated by the program so that the file architecture is the same as it was when downloaded from Github.